We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – because the WHO, which is essentially run by China, and for the benefit of China, suddenly decided that this should happen.

-(Meanwhile life in China has returned to normal.
-They have a totalitarian regime which was able to introduce sufficiently harsh measures, for a sufficiently long time, that they were able to successfully eliminate the virus… which they exported to the world at the end of 2019/early 2020).
+Meanwhile life in China has returned to normal.
+Their totalitarian regime which was able to introduce sufficiently harsh measures, for a sufficiently long time, that they were able to successfully eliminate the virus… which they exported out to the world at the end of 2019/early 2020.

-We have an increasingly totalitarian regime in the UK, making dramatic decisions about people’s lives, essentially “who lives and who dies”, almost on a daily basis,
+We have an increasingly totalitarian regime in the UK, making dramatic decisions about people’s daily lives, removing personal freedoms and liberties, almost on a daily basis,

-So now that we have government prepared to trample all over civil liberties, impose draconian restrictions, indefinitely, and backed by the army, essentially heading down the road of China’s,
+So now that we have government prepared to trample all over civil liberties, impose draconian restrictions “at the drop of a hat”, indefinitely, essentially becoming increasingly similar to China’s,

-– why don’t we try and eliminate the virus in the UK?
+– why don’t we try and eliminate the virus in the UK, as they have done in China?

 Essentially we could.
-It would be extremely costly, but we could do it.
+It would be extremely costly economically, but we are an island, so we could do it.

 The real problem would arise once it had been achieved, what then?